-The EJTF work was supported by two Subcommitees,

-one focused on the EHD map (Mapping Subcommittee) and the other focused on community engagement (Community Engagement Subcommittee).
+The EJTF work was supported by two Subcommittees.
+One Subcommittee focused on developing of guidance for the EHD map (Mapping Subcommittee), and the other focused on the development of best practices related to community engagement (Community Engagement Subcommittee).
 Both Subcommittees were Co-Chaired by at least one Task Force member, and included a mix of Task Force members, State and local government staff, academics, EJ advocates, and community members across Washington.